-My small doggies and yours can pal around for playtime, meals, field trips, naps, treats, and more!
+My small doggies and yours can pal around for easy-going playtime, field trips, naps, treats, and more!

-I have been an easy-going rescue dog owner since college, I've also fostered a 65 lb dog for 10 months, and a feisty kitten for 4 months.
-Currently I have 2 resident dogs and a long-term foster guest, In the past I have had up to 5 cats in the house in addition to 2 dogs, I have nursed dogs through surgeries, stroke recovery, and cancer.
+I have been a rescue dog owner since 1978, and have also fostered a 65 lb dog for 10 months, and a feisty kitten for 4 months.
+Currently I have 2 resident dogs and a long-term foster guest, In the past I have had up to 5 cats in the house at one time in addition to 2 dogs, I have nursed dogs through minor illnesses, surgeries, stroke recovery, and cancer.
 For several years I also maintained a 20 gallon aquarium.

-I work primarily from my home, which is conveniently located near the State Fairgrounds, Bullhead Park, and the VAMC.
+I work primarily from home, which is conveniently located near the State Fairgrounds, Bullhead Park, and the VAMC.
 The Albuquerque Sunport is only 3 miles west of my home.
-Charming 1951 house has hardwood and linoleum floors, with many washable throw rugs for traction and comfort.
-There are two small steps into the house, and 2 steps into the backyard, but no stairs.
+My charming 1951 single story house has hardwood and linoleum floors, with many washable throw rugs for traction and comfort.
+There are two small steps into the house, and 2 steps into the backyard.

-My profile indicates that I only accept dogs 20 lbs and under in my home.
-However, I enjoy caring for larger Guest dogs; this includes visiting them at home, walking, and transportation.
+In my home I only accept dogs 40 lbs and under.
+However, I enjoy caring for larger Guest dogs as well; this includes visiting them at home, walking, and transportation.
 I have experience with several larger breeds, including spitz mixes, lab mixes, Australian Shepherds, and a Newfoundland.
-Cat sitting is also something I enjoy very much.
+Cat sitting is also something I enjoy very much (see pictures of several).

 The morning schedule will be what the Guest dogs are used to (going out to backyard for yard patrol and potty, then in for breakfast).
 We hang out inside in the sunny spots for awhile, then go outside when the weather is nice.
 Sometimes the dogs get a car ride if I have errands which can be done at drive-up windows.
 We often stop at a park on the way home to get a little grass between our toes!
-Since I have home office work to do most days.
-Around lunchtime, I often bake dog cookies when I have DogVacay Guests.
-Furry babies crowd around the kitchen doorway with noses sniffing the fragrant air.
-After my lunchtime they get a cookie or mini carrots.
-Afternoons I either have rehearsals or appointments, give classical music lessons, or practice.
-Students coming over for lessons usually visit with the dogs a few minutes before the lesson starts, then the dogs wander off to nap.
-Most evenings I am home and we take another short walk before dinner.
+Since I have home office work to do most days, the dogs will snooze or look out the window while I'm working.
+Sometimes they even lay across my feet if I stay seated long enough!
+After my lunch they might get a dog cookie or mini carrots (if okay with owner).
+Afternoons I have rehearsals or appointments, give classical music lessons, and practice.
+Students coming for lessons usually visit with the dogs a few minutes before the lesson starts, then the dogs wander off to nap.
+Most evenings I am home and we may take a short walk before dinner.
 After dinner is always indoor play time for my resident Doggie Pals, and the Guests are encouraged to join in!
-Then everyone hangs out while I do quiet things like reading, sewing, and maybe more home office work.
-All doggies go potty last thing, then sleep on my bed or another place of their choosing.
+Then everyone hangs out while I do quiet things like reading, sewing, or watching tv.
+All doggies go potty last thing, then sleep where their owner specifies.
+Mine are often on the bed, but not always.

-I refer to dog cookbooks and online recipes for appropriate snacks and meal supplements, unless you specify no treats or human food.
+Dog cookbooks and online recipes provide lots of ideas for appropriate snacks and meal supplements, unless the owner specifies no treats or human food.
 I split the daily portions into breakfast and dinner so they get fed twice a day, usually around 8:00 am and 6:00 pm.
 If needed, I can create separate feeding areas using doorway gates.

 Lap time, snuggling, and ear/belly rubs are provided throughout the day and evening, pretty much whenever I sit down.
-Overnight boarders are allowed on the bed along with my dogs if they want to jump up.
 There is a cedar chest in front of the living room picture window where the dogs can sit to keep tabs on the neighborhood, and I leave my doors open when weather permits, so they can see out.
 My pictures show many of these activities.

-Weather permitting, guests and neighbor dogs walking by can visit when I am in the front yard.
-Half of the yard is grassy.
-Dogs are supervised 100% of the time in front, and their leashes are attached to a tree, since there is no fence.
 The backyard has a large concrete patio area, three large shade trees, a few bushes, some areas of wood chips from stump grinding, and mostly dirt for the rest.
 There is a dog-free 10' X 30' fenced-in garden area, and a small locked tool shed.
 The whole back yard is about 60' by 60' with a concrete patio of 24' by 30.'
 Guests will get plenty of play time or sunbathing in the backyard.
-Ball throwing, puppy pounce, keep away, kick ball, rope tug, bird & squirrel chasing (really!) contribute to the vacay.
+Ball throwing, puppy pounce, keep away, kick ball, rope tug, bird & squirrel chasing (really!) contribute to the Vacay fun.
 Small turtles, squirrels, prairie dogs, roadrunners, and lizards also show up from time to time.
 The dogs have never been fast enough to actually catch any of this wildlife; it's just a mad dash from the backdoor to the spot where the animal was.

 Read More about Elaine D...